-Microsoft CEO Steve Ballmer has officially said on the record that Microsoft’s Surface tablet, especially its ARM-based RT version, was a big mistake.
+Microsoft CEO Steve Ballmer has officially said on the record that Microsoft’s Surface tablets, especially its ARM-based RT version, were a big mistake.
 The $900 million in losses suggests some six million units are still left unsold.

-Instead, the real question is whether Microsoft should’ve made any tablets at all.
+Instead, the real question is whether Microsoft should’ve made any Surface tablets at all.

 Microsoft had two things working against it from the start.
 For one, Microsoft is so closely associated with its software that a move to hardware necessitated a true understanding of its brand so the hardware – like its software – fulfilled whatever Microsoft’s brand represented.

 That didn’t happen.
 I know one thing: the Microsoft brand isn’t about flipping and dancing.